rgreenblatt/ai_alignment_readings/projects/naive_self_supervision_post.md

 I think that answers to these questions have a small but reasonable chance to result in some weak updates on approaches to truthful AI.

-For these reasons, I am planning on doing some fast experiments along these lines (probably working with a friend of mine).
+I am planning on doing some fast experiments along these lines (probably working with a friend of mine).
 If I do so, I will post a followup with results.
 I'm curious if anyone is aware of prior experiments along these